On Integers Whose Sum is the Reverse of their Product: Introduction

 \begin{conjecture} The only bases for which there is no interesting reversed sum-product pair $(a,b)$ are

 \end{conjecture}

-Using computer calculation and the tools in Section~\ref{sec:participate}, we have verified that our conjecture holds for $\beta \le 1,441,440$.
-We can also show that at least $99.8\%$ of all bases admit an interesting reversed sum-product pair.
+Using computer calculation and the tools in Section~\ref{sec:participate}, we have verified that our conjecture holds for $\beta < 1,441,440$.
+We also prove that at least $99.3\%$ of all bases admit an interesting reversed sum-product pair.
+This computation is explained in Section~\ref{sec:compute}.

-Given a base $\beta$, how likely is a random choice of $a < \beta$ to participate in a reversed sum-product pair?
-It is an elementary exercise to show that $\gcd(a-1,\beta-1) = 1$ for any reversed sum-product pair $(a,b)$ base $\beta$.
-We have found no other general constraint.
-Writing $\varphi(n)$ for the number of positive integers less than $n$ that are coprime to $n$, we can consider the ratio